 As one of the official wagering partners, TVG’s Breeders’ Cup online betting will be as strong as ever.
-You can bet on the Breeders’ Cup with the biggest name in the game and receive a cool $300 sign-up bonus.
+You can bet on the Breeders’ Cup with the biggest name in the game and receive up to $250 sign-up bonus.

 Breeders’ Cup odds are available every year at TwinSpires, one of the most popular operators around.
 As well as giving a $200 sign up bonus for newbies, players can watch as well as wager here.